Martin-Justin/martin-justin.github.io/content/research.md

 ## Talks

+- February 2026: Industry Bias and Zombie Hypotheses in Science, invited talk at ACEPS, University of Johannesburg, South Africa.

+- February 2026: Zombie Hypotheses in Science.
+Perspectives on Scientific Error 8, Leiden, The Netherlands.

 - December 2025: Neurath's Bet on Random Allocation of Research Funding.
 The Legacy of the Vienna Circle a Century On, Maribor, Slovenia